 ALSO READFinance Ministry report card on GST implementation: All is well GST to help in easing logistical burdens: White goods makers Panasonic to set up refrigerator plant in Haryana Bengal for deferring GST roll-out due to demonetisation Constitutional compulsion to roll out GST from Sep next: FM

+The import duties on such products may be reduced.
+This will enable these products to be sold at an affordable price," he said.
+Usha International CFO Saibal Sengupta said that the government should take a rational view, keeping in mind the present situation of the economy rather than a populist one.
 "Rather going for an all-populist Budget on the wake of ensuing political developments, the need of the hour is to provide necessary fillip to spring up immediate economic growth, which is repeatedly striving to bounce back, coupled with restoring investor and consumer confidence," he said.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)